HewlettPackard/PacketRusher/README.md

 # my5G-RANTester

-my5G-RANTester is a tool that simulates User Equipment (UE) and Next Generation-Radio Access Networks (NG-RANs) for testing any 5G cores on the 3GPP standard.
+my5G-RANTester is a tool that simulates User Equipment (UE) and Next Generation-Radio Access Networks (NG-RANs) for testing any 5G cores on the 3GPP standard (i.e., Release 15).
 This tool provides stress tests for the control plane and data plane.
 Moreover, the tests can be played individually for analyzing only one UE or in scale for analyzing hundreds of UE simultaneously.

 ## Installation